 RFMI handles the fund management functions of the Company starting September 14, 2021, in exchange for a fee computed based on 0.10% of deposited property value and fair value of leasehold assets for the year plus 3.50% of EBITDA before deduction of fees payable to the Fund Manager and the Property Manager for the year plus 1.00% of acquisition price for every acquisition made plus 0.50% of the selling price for every property divested.
 Fee is exclusive of VAT and is subjected to review every 5 years.

-The Company recognized management fees amounting to ₱475.63 million in 2023 (₱455.24 million and ₱181.97 million in 2022 and 2021, respectively).
+The Company recognized management fees amounting to ₱689.30 million, ₱477.13 million and ₱455.24 million in 2024, 2023 and 2022, respectively.

 Terms and Conditions of Transactions with Related Parties